manujjain/CarSupplyManagement/README.md

 Inventory

-- Keeps record of inventory
+- Keeps record of inventory.
-- User can add car (model name , price , units) in their inventory
+- User can add number of cars (model name , price , units) in their inventory.